Raph1710/Ecommerce-Follow-Along/README.md

 ## **MILESTONE 15**

 Created a new ```NAV``` component which contains links to the Home page, My products page, add products page and the cart page

+## **Milestone 16**

+Create a Product Info Page

+## **Milestone 17**

+Implementing cart functionality, the goal is to store product details in a user's cart and create an endpoint to receive and store these details in the database.

+## **Milestone 18**

+Working on backend functionality for the cart.
+The goal is to create endpoints that handle requests from the cart page and retrieve product details for a user’s cart.

+## **Milestone 19**

+Build a cart page that displays products inside the cart using the endpoint created in Milestone 18.

+## **Milestone 20**

+Create an endpoint to send user data (including profile photo, name, email, and address).